 What is email signature drift? |

-Email signature drift is the gradual divergence of email signatures across an organization, where employees end up using different logos, layouts, fonts, contact formats, and disclaimers, often without realizing it.
-This drift typically accelerates after rebrands, organizational changes, or when signature creation is left to individual employees rather than managed centrally. |
+Email signature drift is the gradual divergence of email signatures across an organization, where employees end up using different logos, layouts, fonts, contact formats, and disclaimers.
+The main causes are manual employee edits, different HTML rendering across Outlook, Gmail, and mobile clients, and signature fields that aren't synced to a source-of-truth directory such as Microsoft Entra ID, Google Directory, Active Directory, or an HRIS system like Okta.
+Drift typically accelerates after rebrands or organizational changes, and is most severe when signature creation is left to individual employees rather than managed centrally. |

 What causes email signature inconsistency across an organization?